yarisvt/tyk-docs/tyk-docs/content/tyk-stack/universal-data-graph/concepts/field_mappings.md

 ```

 If the GraphQL engine tries to resolve the field "user" on the type "Query" it will do the following steps:
-1. fetch the data from the REST API: example.com/user/1
+1. Fetch the data from the REST API: example.com/user/1
-2. create the response object "user"
+2. Create the response object "user"
-3. try to set the field "id" & "name" on the response object "user" by accessing the JSON fields "user.id" and "user.name" on the response from the REST API
+3. Try to set the field "id" & "name" on the response object "user" by accessing the JSON fields "user.id" and "user.name" on the response from the REST API

-If you read carefully you can identify the problem already:
+If read carefully, the problem can be identified:
 The JSON path "user.id" & "user.name" will not return any data.
-The correct path would be "id" and "name" respectively.
+The correct path would be "id" and "name", respectively.

-To fix this problem we have to disable the field mapping on the field "user" so that it get's omitted from the JSON path.
+To fix this problem, you have to disable the field mapping on the field "user" to omit it from the JSON path.
 The mapping for the fields "id" and "name" can stay default as the fields "id" and "name" exist on the JSON response.

-Let's consider the JSON response looked a bit different:
+Let's assume that the JSON response looked a little different:

 ````json
 {